thebadcc/mfer-builder/README.md

 **Install**

-Add the following libraries in your <head> tag:
+Add the following libraries in your '<head>' tag:

 ```
 <head>